 If you want to see better performance of your projects and help your teams work better together, there are a variety of ways we can help.

 We offer assessments of your training and project management needs so we can prioritize the skills that would be of most benefit.
-Our training seminars are interactive and engaging and are designed with the “accidental” or “informal” project manager in mind.
+Our project management training seminars are interactive and engaging and are designed with the “accidental” or “informal” project manager in mind.

 Project Management Basics

-Many people in project management roles got there by accident.
+Many people in project management got there by accident.
 They didn’t seek out the role, have had little project management training, and are simply trying to figure things out as they go.

 In this session, participants will walk away with high-level guidance, tips, checklists, and templates to plan a project.
-We will explore:

 - Planning the project (includes defining scope, preparing estimates, identifying tasks, creating a schedule, and identifying risks, and more)